drhsqlite/fossil-mirror/www/backup.md

 encryption significantly, so you should install a newer version rather than work around the lack of these features.

-At the time of this writing — 2021.02.26 — macOS 11 (BigSur) ships an outdated fork of OpenSSL 1.0 called [LibreSSL][lssl] that lacks this capability.
+At the time of this writing — 2022.03.28 — macOS 12 (Monterey) still ships an outdated fork of OpenSSL 1.0 called [LibreSSL][lssl] that lacks this capability.
 Until Apple redresses this lack, we recommend use of the [Homebrew][hb] OpenSSL package rather than give up on the security